 Download: For more information about Task Factory pricing or downloading a trial, see the Task Factory product page.

-Note: For a comprehensive view of the updates and fixes to SentryOne Task Factory, see the Release Notes page.
+Note: For a comprehensive view of the updates to SolarWinds Task Factory, see the Release Notes.

 |Processor Speed||1.4 GHz||2.0 GHz or higher|